i3dsymposium/i3dsymposium.github.io/2025/posters.md

     We investigate how varying the distance function used in the construction of Voronoi Diagrams can create unique tilings and repeated patterns.
 We consider classical distance functions such as Euclidean and Manhattan as well as novel distance functions leading to variants of classical spaces and traditional patterned designs.

-- title: "Evaluation of Generative Models for Gesture Generation in VR"
+- title: "Evaluating Speech and Video Models for Face-Body Congruence"
   authors: "Kiran Chhatre, Renan Guarese, Andrii Matviienko, Christopher Peters"
   abstract: |
     Animations produced by generative models are often evaluated using objective quantitative metrics that do not fully capture perceptual effects in immersive virtual environments.